ConsenSysDiligence/solc-fuzz/README.md

 - `--output /data` - path where to write results.
 Results are written in JSON format in a file `results.json`.
 The result format is a sequence of JSON object.
 One object per test for which some compiler produced a differing result.
 For the failing test we output the result (compiler error or execution result) for all compiler versions.
 If you want to save the generated random files add the `--save` command line option.

+Additionally if you want to test the yet-unreleased EOF Object format, you can add the `--test-eof` version to also add that as a test version.
+Finally if you want to see all the generated solidity samples add the `--save` option.